jorisvddonk/questmark/examples/self-describing.md

 The value of myCounter is now: `"myCounter" getContext emit`

-* `"myCounter" getContext 3 eq` So taht counter that's now 3, make it 4 `4 "myCounter" setContext`
+* `"myCounter" getContext 3 eq` So that counter that's now 3, make it 4 `4 "myCounter" setContext`

 The value of myCounter is now: `"myCounter" getContext emit`